emerick42/kairoi/docs/configuration.md

 `controller.listen`: `String` (default: `127.0.0.1:5678`)

 This option configures the address on which the controller listens to clients.
 It can be used to restrict access to certain clients.
 By default, it uses the most restrictive `127.0.0.1:5678`, accepting only connections from localhost clients.
 It can be set to `0.0.0.0:5678` to accept any client.
 The port can also be set to `127.0.0.1:0` to request that the OS assigns a port to the listener (although currently, the assigned port is only retrievable from `info` logs in a human readable format).

+### Database

+The `database` table contains all configuration options related to Kairoi's database, the component responsible for storing jobs and rules, and triggering job executions.

+#### Fsync On Persist

+`database.fsync_on_persist`: `Boolean` (default: `true`)

+This option enables or disables the `fsync` operation on each data persist operation.
+Disabling it will prevent Kairoi to provide "Durability" (the D in ACID), but may improve performances a lot on some systems.
+It can be disabled in cases where all data written to Kairoi can be reconstructed from zero.
+When not sure, this option should be left to its default value.

 ## Internals